-77. IFRS 9 includes the requirements on classification and measurement, impairment and hedge accounting and replaces IAS 39: Financial Instruments: Recognition and Measurement.
+139. IFRS 9 includes the requirements on classification and measurement, impairment and hedge accounting and replaces IAS 39: Financial Instruments: Recognition and Measurement.
 The classification and measurement approach for financial assets should reflect the business model in which they are managed and their cash flow characteristics.

 Impairment of debt instruments measured at amortised cost or at fair value through other comprehensive income is based on a forward-looking expected credit loss model that will result in more timely recognition of losses.
-The standard is applicable for annual reporting periods beginning on or after 1 January 2018.
+The standard is applicable for annual reporting periods beginning on or after 1 January 2018/ 1 January 2023 for schemes that qualified to defer IFRS 9.